My name is Johan Schwind. I develop physical and connected products.

 Embedded GPUs, depth cameras, and LIDAR sensors have become incredibly affordable building blocks for everyday robotics applications in recent years.
 Cerus is a generic mobile robot platform that combines these elements in a well-documented (and extensible) package.
 It is inspired by NVIDIA’s Jetbot but adds useful features such as a full microcontroller, wheel encoders and a ROS integration.

 BMW Light & Charge pairs efficient LED lighting with EV charging on a minimal footprint.
-For three years, I led the design, development and deployment of Light & Charge at BMW in Munich.
+For four years, I led the design, development and deployment of Light & Charge at BMW in Munich.

 Together with a team of engineers I developed Light & Charge, an EV charging solution dedicated specifically to cities.
 BMW’s decades of experience in developing high-end headlights went into an LED street light with carefully designed reflectors to maximize efficiency while improving the quality of light and reducing glare.
 Starting from a user perspective, a simple-to-use, small footprint EV charger was developed that mounts directly to the light post, saving precious space on crammed inner city sidewalks.